 \subsection{Optimization}

-Here, we describe an optimization that fit the basic SGX memory characteristics.
-Current SGX has two major levels of optimization for memory size.
-One is the size of the L3 cache (8 MB in our experiment).
-In SGX, the speedup is more significant because cache hit reduces not only the memory access time but also the data decrypting process.
-Second is the EPC size (96 MB in our experiment).
+In this subsection, we describe an optimization method that fits the basic SGX memory characteristics.
+The current SGX comprises two major levels of memory size optimization.
+The first factor is the size of the L3 cache (e.g., 8 MB).
+In SGX, the acceleration is significant because the cache hit reduces not only the memory access time but also the data-decrypting process.
+The second factor is the EPC size (e.g., 96 MB).
 As mentioned in Section \ref{sec:tee}, accessing data outside the EPC incurs serious paging overhead.
-Considering our methods, Baseline is computationally expensive, but most of the accesses to memory are linear.
-This is greatly accelerated by high cache hit rates and CPU's prefetch functionality.
-On the other hand, in Advanced, because of the low locality of memory accesses in Batcher's sort, the cache and EPC hit rate could be much lower.
+Compared to the proposed methods, the Baseline is computationally expensive; however, most memory accesses are linear.
+Thus, it is greatly accelerated by the high cache hit rates and the prefetch functionality of the CPU.
+However, in Advanced, the low locality of memory accesses in Batcher's sort reduces the cache and EPC hit rates.

-We, therefore, implement an optimization by introducing a function to split users into appropriate groups before Advanced is executed.
-The procedure is as follows: (1) divide into groups of $h$ users each, (2) aggregate values for each group using Advanced, (3) the aggregated value is recorded in enclave and the result is carried over to the next group, and (4) only when all groups have been completed, the result is averaged and perturbed, then, loaded from enclave to untrusted area.
-It is important to note that the improvement to Advanced does not change its security characteristics.
-The untrusted server will be able to observe and even control the order of the groups, but it is secure because the users participating in the round are controlled by enclave through secure sampling, and it can abort if cheated.
-The key parameter is the number of people $h$ in each group.
-The overall computational complexity deteriorates slightly from $O((nk+d)\log^2{(nk+d)})$ to $O(n/h((hk+d)\log^2{(hk+d)}))$.
-However, this hides the speedup by cache hits and/or overhead of repeated data loading.
-Basically, lowering $h$ allows the benefit of cache hit, while lowering $h$ too much causes the huge overhead from repeated data loading. $h$ is independent of the data content and can be obtained experimentally offline and we confirm that there exists an optimal $h$ that achieves highest efficiency using real-world data.
+Therefore, optimization is performed by introducing a function to split users into appropriate groups before executing Advanced to keep the data processed at one time within the EPC size.
+This procedure involves the following steps: (1) divide into groups of $h$ users each; (2) aggregate values for each group using Advanced; (3) record the aggregated value in the enclave, and carry over the result to the next group; and (4) only average the result when all groups have been completed and then load them from the enclave to the untrusted area.
+Note that the improvement to Advanced does not change its security characteristics.
+An external attacker can only see the encrypted data, and any irregularities in the order or content of the grouped data can be detected and aborted by enclave.
+The key parameter is the number of people, $h$, in each group.
+The overall computational complexity increases slightly to $O(n/h((hk+d)\log^2{(hk+d)}))$.
+However, this hides the acceleration induced by cache hits and/or the overhead incurred by repeated data loading.
+Basically, although lowering $h$ improves the benefit of cache hits, lowering it too much results in a large amount of data loading.
+The optimal value of $h$ is independent of data and can be explored offline.
+Our results indicate that there exists an optimal $h$ that achieves the highest efficiency in the experiment.